tock/tock-www/_posts/2017-08-01-apsys-paper.md

 bypass the single-mutable-reference rule, in a controlled manner[^subtle].

 The Rust core and standard libraries have a number of types like this: `Cell`, `RefCell` and `Mutex`, to name a few.
-In all of these cases, users are can used shared references (`&`) to mutate the value.
+In all of these cases, users can use shared references (`&`) to mutate the value.
 These container types are safe because they either copy values in and out entirely (`Cell`) or enforce some for of mutual exclusion (`RefCell` and `Mutex`).